Suppose we run an RCT with two groups, treatment and control, and a binary outcome of whether participants recover or not.

 \(P(R_c = 1 | W = c) = 0.3\).

-Given the two probabilities above, it turns out the best we can say is that \(P(R_t = 1) \in [0, 1]\) and \(P(R_c = 1) \in [0, 1]\).
+Given the two probabilities above, it turns out (I asked Check-Coherence to do the arithmetic) the best we can say is that \(P(R_t = 1) \in [0, 1]\) and \(P(R_c = 1) \in [0, 1]\).
 So, it seems that we aren’t yet able to infer anything about the potential outcomes beyond those that were realised.

 Add to our premises that participants were assigned to treatment or control by coin flip: